-Development Partners International LLP (“DPI”) is a leading private equity firm focused on investing for high returns and delivering impact/ESG, believing that each support the success of the other.
+Development Partners International LLP (“DPI”) is a leading private equity firm focused on investing for high returns and delivering impact and ESG, believing that each support the success of the other.
 As an investment strategy, DPI’s three ADP funds invest in companies that provide goods and services to Africa’s rapidly expanding middle classes.
-DPI was founded on the belief that sustainability delivers impact, and therefore it seeks to generate strong financial returns for investors by creating competitive companies, while also focusing on the benefits these companies deliver for societies and the environment.
+DPI was founded on the belief that sustainability delivers impact, and therefore it seeks to generate strong financial returns for investors by creating competitive and sustainable companies, while also focusing on the benefits these companies deliver for societies and the environment.

-While DPI invests commercially, and always strives to deliver a strong equity return for the funds’ investors, it has, since inception, been equally committed to driving and reporting developmental impact and ESG value add matters.
+While DPI invests commercially, it has been equally committed to driving and reporting on ESG value creation topics and impact outcomes.
 DPI has sought to identify and actively drive ESG-related value add interventions to enhance Portfolio Company performance, as well as to leverage and maximise the developmental impact created by the products and services of Portfolio Companies the funds invested into.
 This is based on its belief that taking an intentional and direct engagement approach to driving value add and impact supports it in accessing capital, enhancing its reputation, driving value for stakeholders and, ultimately, improving financial returns.

 DPI (the “Signatory”) hereby affirms its status as a Signatory to the Operating Principles for Impact Management (the “Impact Principles”).

-This Disclosure Statement serves to fill DPI’s obligations pursuant to Principle 9 of the Impact Principles and confirms alignment of African Development Partners III (the “Covered Assets”) with the nine principles commencing 20 September 2021 and in the 12 months which comprise this reporting period.
-The total assets under management in alignment with the Impact Principles is US$ 879.5 m as of publication of this disclosure statement (24 September 2022).
+This Disclosure Statement serves to fill DPI’s obligations pursuant to Principle 9 of the Impact Principles and confirms alignment of African Development Partners III (the “Covered Assets”) with the nine principles commencing 28 September 2022 and in the 12 months which comprise this reporting period.
+The total assets under management in alignment with the Impact Principles is US$ 891.3 m as of June 30th, 2023.

 The Manager shall define strategic impact objectives for the portfolio or fund to achieve positive and measurable social or environmental effects, which are aligned with the Sustainable Development Goals (SDGs), or other widely accepted goals.
 The impact intent does not need to be shared by the investee.
 The Manager shall seek to ensure that the impact objectives and investment strategy are consistent; that there is a credible basis for achieving the impact objectives through the investment strategy; and that the scale and/or intensity of the intended portfolio impact is proportionate to the size of the investment portfolio.